AnuragVerma28nov/JAVA-TUTORIALS/CLASS_PRACTICE/UNIT_1/README.md

 # UNIT_1 Java Programs

-This folder contains basic Java programs for learning and practice.
+'''This folder contains basic Java programs for learning and practice.
 Below is a short description of each file:

 -prog1.java*: Print a variable and a message (Hello World) -prog2.java*: Create object in main class and print variable